pauly/vows-skelgen/README.md

 ## todo

  * package it up
- * detect methods in an instantiated file
-   * test files starting with a capital letter that return a function?
  * parse original file for comments with @assert in them?
  * have an option to create the file from the tests instead